A Murder Is Announced: BBC radio adaptation

 The novel was adapted for radio by Michael Bakewell, with June Whitfield as Miss Marple and Sarah Lawson as Miss Blacklock, directed by Enyd Williams, in five half-hour episodes.
 It was first broadcast on BBC Radio 4 in August 1999.

 ITV adaptation

-In 2005, it was part of the first season of the ITV series Agatha Christie's Marple which featured Geraldine McEwan as Miss Marple, Zoë Wanamaker as Letitia Blacklock, Keeley Hawes as Phillipa Haymes, Elaine Paige as Dora Bunner, Cherie Lunghi as Sadie Swettenham, Catherine Tate as Mitzi and Alexander Armstrong as Inspector Craddock.
-While the basic plot is retained from the novel, most of the characters have been heavily altered.
+In 2005, it was part of the first season of the ITV series Agatha Christie's Marple which featured Geraldine McEwan as Miss Marple, Zoë Wanamaker as Letitia Blacklock, Keeley Hawes as Phillipa Haymes, Elaine Paige as Dora Bunner, Frances Barber as Hinchcliffe, Cherie Lunghi as Sadie Swettenham, Sienna Guillory as Julia Simmons, Catherine Tate as Mitzi and Alexander Armstrong as Inspector Craddock.

 French television adaptation

 The novel was adapted as a 2015 episode of the French television series Les Petits Meurtres d'Agatha Christie.

 Korean television adaptation

 The novel was adapted as part of the 2018 Korean television series, Ms. Ma, Nemesis.

 Japanese television adaptation

 TV Asahi adapted the novel in 2019 starring Ikki Sawamura and Mao Daichi, with the title Drama Special: Agatha Christie's A Murder Is Announced (ドラマスペシャル アガサ・クリスティ 予告殺人).
 This drama changed the main role to a chief inspector from Tokyo Metropolitan Police Department.